Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Abstract

 \section{Abstract}

-When the game Lights Out is played according to an algorithm specifying the player's exact sequence of moves, it can be modeled using deterministic cellular automata.
+When the game Lights Out is played according to an algorithm specifying the player's sequence of moves, it can be modeled using deterministic cellular automata.
 One such model reduces to the $\sigma$ automaton, which evolves according to the 2-dimensional analog of Rule 90.
 We consider how the cycle lengths of multi-dimensional $\sigma$ automata depend on their dimension.
-The main result of this work is that the cycle-lengths of 1-dimensional $\sigma$ automata and 2-dimensional $\sigma$ automata (of the same size) are equal, and we prove this by relating the eigenvalues and Jordan blocks of their respective transition matrices.
-We also find that cycle-lengths of higher-dimensional $\sigma$ automata are bounded (despite the number of lattice sites increasing with dimension) and eventually saturate the upper bound.
-On the way, we derive a general formula for the size of the largest Jordan block of the Kronecker sum of two matrices over $GF(2)$ using properties of Pascal's Triangle.
+We find that the cycle lengths of 1-dimensional $\sigma$ automata and 2-dimensional $\sigma$ automata (of the same size) are equal, and we prove this by relating the eigenvalues and Jordan blocks of their respective adjacency matrices.
+We also discover that cycle lengths of higher-dimensional $\sigma$ automata are bounded (despite the number of lattice sites increasing with dimension) and eventually saturate the upper bound.